aws/aws-eks-best-practices/content/scalability/docs/supporting-infrastructure.md

 # Supporting Infrastructure

-Supporting infrastructure is resources outside of your cluster but required for your workloads to run.
+Supporting infrastructure is resources required for your workloads to run and be accessible.
 It includes EC2 instances, load balancers, external storage, and other APIs used by the Kubernetes control plane.
 For simplicity, we won’t address APIs that workloads use because that could be every API.

 Helping EKS clusters scale to large sizes requires using the supporting infrastructure wisely.
 There are multiple areas you need to consider in planning before they become a problem.
 The main concerns are for compute availability and network routing.